Universidade Federal de Santa Catarina

 - Bachelor Thesis Coordinator – Daniel Christian Henrique

 Production Engineering is associated with the manufacturing of goods and services, covering a wide spectrum of applications.
-It has important interfaces with all other branches of engineering, as well as with other areas of knowledge that interfere horizontally in production systems, such as management, economics, accounting, psychology, information technology and statistics, among others.
+It has important interfaces with all other branches of engineering, as well as with other areas of knowledge that interfere horizontally in the production systems, such as management, economics, accounting, psychology, information technology and statistics, among others.
 It uses qualitative and quantitative planning and design methodologies for the implementation of production systems, seeking, through an adequate integration of people, materials and equipment, to maximize the effectiveness of the results achieved.
 The work in multidisciplinary teams and the systemic approach are remarkable characteristics of Production Engineering.
 Improving the quality of goods and services and increasing productivity and competitiveness are its primary and permanent objectives.

-- Production Engineering began at UFSC in 1969, when the Master’s degree was created at the School of Industrial Engineering, including the concentration areas in Industrial Engineering and Production Management.
+- Production Engineering began at UFSC in 1969, when the Master’s degree Program was created at the School of Industrial Engineering, including the concentration areas in Industrial Engineering and Production Management.
 Two years later, the Industrial Engineering Department was created, which, in the late 1970s, received its current name, Department of Production Engineering.